 Best Online Criminal Justice Programs in Baltimore, MD (2026)

 Baltimore, Maryland has a population of about 577,193.
 The city’s median household income is $59,623 (Census ACS 2023, 5-year).
 About 35.4% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited criminal justice programs within 100 miles of Baltimore.
+Our directory has 104 accredited schools offering criminal justice programs near Baltimore, with tuition ranging from $39,708 to $57,322 per year for indexed programs.
 In the Baltimore-Columbia-Towson, MD metro area, the top-earning criminal justice-related role is Judge or Magistrate at a median $181,320 annually (BLS OEWS, May 2024).

 Closest Criminal Justice Schools to Baltimore

-The five accredited institutions below are the closest options indexed in our directory that offer criminal justice programs.
+The 10 accredited institutions below are the closest among the 104 schools in our directory that offer criminal justice programs near Baltimore.
 Distances are calculated from Baltimore city center.

 SchoolCityDistanceTuitionOnline